 INFORM measures Madagascar's risk of humanitarian crisis and disaster to be medium, at 5/10.
 Madagascar's vulnerability is of concern, at 4.2/10.

 No recent significant humanitarian developments.
 This country is being monitored by our analysis team.
-Last checked:18/04.
+Last checked: 19/06.

-Water supply: An estimated 850,000 people have limited or no access to safe water for drinking, cooking and personal hygiene, particularly in South. ?
+Water supply: An estimated 850,000 people have limited or no access to safe water for drinking, cooking and personal hygiene, particularly in southern regions. ?